Before the Winter Chill: Plot

 Philippe Claudel and Kristin Scott Thomas reunite in this subtle story of a man thrust into a mid-life crisis by a chance meeting.

 Paul has never questioned his choices.
 Married right out of med school to the stunning Lucie, who set aside her own career to accommodate his brilliant one as a brain surgeon, he has been faithful, has earned the respect of his peers, raised a son and built a lovely home.
 Life is good.

 One day a bar worker says she recognises him: he performed an appendectomy on her.
 Paul denies this as he is a neurosurgeon, but she says it was a long time ago and he admits he used to do some other surgery in the past.
 She is a little insistent and when he leaves she asks if he will return.
 He does not reply.

 Bunches of red roses start to arrive for Paul at work, then at home.
 He discusses the situation with his wife but says they are, 'roses not death threats'.
 Nevertheless, when the next bunch of roses turn up on his car he throws them to the ground.

 When he sees the bar woman entering a florist he jumps out of his car and shouts at her.
 Another young woman steps in and says SHE was buying the flowers for the bar woman.
 Paul apologises and leaves.

 After work, Paul goes to the woman's bar and waits for her.
 He says he is there to apologise again but he asks her out for a drink too.
 He finds out her name is Lou.

 Now, it seems, he can't resist the lure of an ambiguous and dangerous relationship with her.

 Meantime, Lucie worries about her penniless sister who has mental health problems and her daughter-in-law who has become sad.
 Paul refers to 'her son' when she talks about this, although the man is 'our son', which illustrates Paul's distance from his family.

 Paul becomes distracted at work and his manager suggests he takes a holiday thinking he is experiencing burn-out.
-Paul is drawn towards spending time with Lou, though initially, after seeing her with a colleague, Denis, (perhaps as a client?), he grabs her and shouts at her on the street.
+Paul is drawn towards spending time with Lou, though initially, after seeing her with a colleague, Gérard, (perhaps as a client?), he grabs her and shouts at her on the street.
 Later, they meet when he has his granddaughter with him in a park.
 When his daughter-in-law approaches, Lou deliberately touches his arm and kisses him on the cheek.

 Paul may be drawn to Lou's emotional frailty and her interest in art.
 Plus, of course, she is beautiful.
 Or perhaps he thinks of his own younger life and missed opportunities.